vighneshiyer/publications/papers/thesis/chapters/intro.typ

 - Software dominates - the number of software engineers vastly outnumbers the number of hardware ones.
 You can't force new low-level programming models or radically new architectures on users (the users of hardware are software developers).
   - The consequence is that software must have a stable substrate to iterate on
   - And that substrate (hardware) must adapt to software needs (indirect threading, JITed code, ..., see Quinnell's talk)

+Software drives the next generation hardware whether we like it or not.
+To some degree hardware advancements make software advancements / inefficiencies possible in the first place.
+So we must discuss the software first.
+Software stack complexity continues to grow with more abstractions, consider webapp side Programming productivity is king, more SW engineers vs HW ones Cloud and edge application stacks are actually converging with respect to compute characteristics (indirect dispatch, JITs, VMs, more isolation), with differences in scale

 === Retrospective on SoC Evolution